xmos/vocalfusion_3510_avs_setup/README.md

 - `avssetup` to re-install the Sample App (re-run XMOS modified `setup.sh`).

 ## Using different Amazon details
-To change client and product ID, run `avssetup`.
-It will ask you to type in your IDs and invoke `avsauth` for you.
-As a result the SDK JSON file will be updated so subsequent `avsrun` can use the new details.
+To change client and product ID, download your updated config.json and in the same folder run `avssetup config.json rebuild`.
+Subsequent `avsrun` calls will use the new details.

 ## Changing Sensory operating point